The Conjugal Dictatorship of Ferdinand and Imelda Marcos: Online release and revised edition reprint

 In May 2016, the heirs of Primitivo Mijares released The Conjugal Dictatorship as a free e-book download from the Ateneo de Manila Rizal Library.

 In February 2017, a revised and annotated reprint of the book was released by Mijares' grandson Joseph Christopher Mijares Gurango.
 The Mijares family admitted that what happened to Primitivo and his youngest son Boyet was so traumatic that they did not want to talk about it, but decided to break their silence with the resurgence of Marcos in the political scene, culminated by the burial of Marcos in the Libingan ng mga Bayani and near victory of the dictator's namesake and son, Ferdinand Jr., in the 2016 national elections.
 The revised edition was aimed for the "new generation of readers", referring to the millennials, as well as new annotations and "verification of sources".

 Usage of the term

-The phrase alludes to the power held by both halves of the couple, especially Imelda, who began to wield much more influence than that of the typical First Lady.
-Imelda was able to hold many more positions in government than any other First Lady of the Philippines before her.
-These appointments allowed her to build structures in and around the capital of Manila and act as a de facto diplomat who traveled the world and met state leaders.
+While it does not refer to classical forms of diarchy, the qualifier "conjugal" points to absolute, non-monarchical power being held by two halves of a couple.
+During the Marcos regime, Imelda wielded much more influence than a typical First Lady through her many and varied official positions.
+These government appointments allowed her to build structures in and around the capital of Manila, and act as a de facto diplomat who traveled the world to meet state leaders.